axieinfinity/ronin-documentation/docs/node-operators/mainnet/validator.md

 docker logs node -f --tail 100
 ```

-6. Confirm your node is working on Ronin stats
+9. Confirm your node is working on Ronin stats

 After a few minutes, go to the [stats page](https://stats.roninchain.com/) to
 check the status of your node.
 If it's green, the node is connected and up to
 date with the network.

-7. As a validator, you are also required to run a bride operator node
+10. As a validator, you are also required to run a bride operator node

-9. Confirm that your node is working: After a few minutes, go to the [stats page](https://stats.roninchain.com/) to check the status of the node.
-If it's green, the node is connected and up to date with the network.